Sending your kids to a private Christian school this year? Here are three dangers of private Christian school you should be aware of…

 Or is it because you are hoping to protect your children from all of the evils of the world and of the public school system?
 You know, that horrible place where they teach evolution and sex ed and who knows what else?

 The fact of the matter is, while private Christian school does provide a “bubble” like atmosphere, it certainly isn’t an impenetrable bubble.
 All of that yucky stuff – it’s still going to find its way in.

-Yes, at your kids’ school.
+Yes, at your kids’ private high school … even their private elementary school.